 All of the aforementioned stats are just some of the many for the NFL.
 However, they can be more important, and this can be especially the case when it comes to the betting angle.

 The cultural impact of the NFL is huge.
 Its biggest stars have very high public profiles.
 So much so that their reach goes beyond football into the world of endorsement deals and support for good causes.

 As a whole, the NFL does its part in helping create a positive cultural impact.
 For example, there is the NFL Foundation, which is a nonprofit organization representing all 32 NFL teams.
 The foundation focuses on the issues most important to the game, such as youth football, protecting players, and community involvement.
 Every team in the league also strives to help their local community.

 The granddaddy of all the NFL games is, obviously, the Super Bowl.
-The game is watched by hundreds of millions worldwide, and it is more than a game, with the commercials and the famous halftime show being as anticipated by some as the play on the field.
+The game itself is watched by hundreds of millions worldwide.
+But it is more than just the game.
+Super Bowl commercials and the famous halftime show are as eagerly anticipated by some as the play on the field.

 Get all the latest sports news, expert tips and reviews.